joedolson/my-calendar/src/readme.txt

 My Calendar is an events calendar focused on holistic accessibility: providing a positive experience for site visitors and administrators who use assistive technology.
 It includes built-in settings where you can describe the ADA compliance features of your events and venues.
 Accessibility is a critical part of your website, so your audience can get equal access and experience to the events you list.

 Learn about [accessible events](https://docs.joedolson.com/my-calendar/event-accessibility/) or [visit the My Calendar demo](https://demos.joedolson.com/my-calendar/)

+= Accessibility-first Software =

+While My Calendar has a strong focus on backwards compatibility, it is officially built with an accessibility first mindset.
+That means that if a choice has to be made between improving accessibility and breaking backwards compatibility, the more accessible choice will always come first.

 = Premium Event Management =
 Looking for more?
 [Buy My Calendar Pro](https://www.joedolson.com/my-calendar/pro/), the premium extension for My Calendar.